Rinnegatamante/raylib-5.5-vita/README.md

-# [Very Dirty] raylib 5.5 port for ps vita
+# raylib 5.5 PSVita port using vitaGL as backend

-raylib vita using pvr driver
+A raylib PSVita port using vitaGL as backend based on the PVR_PSP2 port by Quenom.

-everything apart from sound should work
+Everything apart from sound should work.

-requires sdl2 with pvr support

-i recommend using [vita-packages-extra](https://github.com/isage/vita-packages-extra/) to install sdl2 with pvr_psp2
+Requires [Northfear's SDL2 fork with vitaGL support](https://github.com/Northfear/SDL) and vitaGL compiled with `HAVE_GLSL_SUPPORT=1`

-# building/installing
+# Building/Installing

 Run `make clean && make -j$(nproc) && make install` in `/src`